-You must apply to the University at Buffalo as an undergraduate and complete the courses in the first two years of the program, known as the pre-professional sequence, and a minimum of 70 hours of volunteer/work experience.
-All students must be enrolled as an undergraduate student at UB when applying to the program; ES 207 must be taken at the University at Buffalo.
+You must apply to the University at Buffalo as an undergraduate and complete the courses in the first two years of the program, known as the pre-professional sequence, as well as 70 hours of volunteer/observation hours.
+All students must be enrolled as an undergraduate student at UB when applying to the program.

-If you are a transfer student, you must be enrolled as an undergraduate student at UB and have completed the prerequisite or approved equivalent coursework, and the minimum of 70 hours of volunteer/work experience prior to applying to the professional sequence.
+If you are a transfer student, you must be enrolled as an undergraduate student at UB and have completed the prerequisites or approved equivalent coursework, and the minimum of 70 hours of volunteer/observation hours prior to applying to the professional sequence.

 MaryAnn Venezia, program coordinator, at (716) 829-6742 or firstname.lastname@example.org.